-YAOUNDE - "Under the guise of witchcraft people are tortured, murdered and development money is wasted.
+YAOUNDE - How witchcraft corrodes the African economy and society - "Under the guise of witchcraft people are tortured, murdered and development money is wasted.
 But local governments and international aid organisations remain passive," write Alberique Houndjo (Benin), Chief Bisong Etahoben (Cameroon), Fidelis Mac-Leva (Nigeria), Anneke Verbraeken (The Netherlands).

 Entrepreneurs being blackmailed.
 Politicians being poisoned.
 Houses burned down.
 Roads destroyed.
 Men and women locked up for days.
 Sons who kill their father for a body part.
 Children who are starving.
 Babies with a harelip being killed.
 The consequences of the belief in witchcraft are horrible.

 Witchcraft, the belief in magic, is -for the average Westerner- far removed from their personal lives, something you laugh about.
 But using supernatural powers to gain success, money and power, or to harm other people, is for some Africans an everyday reality that largely determines life, work, and relationships.

 The belief in witchcraft not only has profound and violent consequences for the individual, but it also has a negative impact on the entire economy of a country.
 Where the belief in witchcraft is widely spread, mutual distrust is considerable.
 And distrust has an enormous effect on everyday life.
 Nobody wants to be better than someone else.
 Nobody wants to be noticed, because then you can become the target of witchcraft.
 So business people do not invest too much, students won’t be too successful.
 This has a profound negative influence on the economy.